hoangduytran/blender-manual/manual/animation/shape_keys/shape_keys_panel.rst

 .. _bpy.types.Object.add_rest_position_attribute:

 Add Rest Position
-   Creates an:abbr:`Attribute </modeling/geometry_nodes/attributes_reference>` in the vertex domain called ``rest_position`` which is a copy of the ``position`` attribute before shape keys and modifiers are evaluated.
+   Creates an :doc:`Attribute </modeling/geometry_nodes/attributes_reference>` in the vertex domain called ``rest_position`` which is a copy of the ``position`` attribute before shape keys and modifiers are evaluated.
    Only mesh objects support this option.